Revisiting the Divergent Multipole Expansion of Atom-Surface Interactions: Hydrogen and Positronium, alpha-Quartz, and Physisorption: Multipole Interactions

 In order to put things into perspective, and in terms of some orientation, we briefly review the concept of the multipole oscillator strength, inspired by Chap.~5 of Ref.~\cite{JeAd2022book}.
 The $2^\ell$-pole polarizability is written as

 where the $Q_{\ell m}$ tensor is given as

-and the sum over $a$ runs over the atomic electrons.
+the $r_a$ are the electron coordinates, and the sum over $a$ runs over the atomic electrons.
 The spherical harmonic is $Y_{\ell m}$, and the shorthand notation $\hat{r}_a$ summarizes the polar and azimuth angles $\theta_a$ and $\varphi_a$ which define $\hat r_a$ uniquely, and vice versa.
 Here,

 is the traceless quadrupole component of a general tensor $T^{ij}$.
 The octupole energy shift ($\ell = 3$) is evaluated according to Eq.~\eqref{EEL3},

 The ($\ell = 3$)-component can be extracted from a third-rank tensor $T^{ijk}$ as follows.
 One first decomposes $T^{ijk}$ into a totally symmetric part $S^{ijk}$, a totally skew-symmetric part $A^{ijk}$, and a remainder term $N^{ijk}$,